UT Tyler School of Education - Graduate

 Admission and Retention Requirements for a Master in Education

-- A valid teacher's certificate or admission to the School of Education.
+A valid teacher's certificate or admission to the School of Education is required.

-Applicants with 367 to 369 points will be considered for Conditional admission if they earn at least 4.0 on the Analytical Writing sub test of the GRE.
+Applicants with 4 points, with at least one point from each category, will be considered for Conditional admission if they earn at least 4.0 on the Analytical Writing sub test of the GRE.
 Conditionally admitted student must earn a composite GPA of at least 3.66 for the first nine semester hours of prescribed courses in the program.
 A candidate admitted conditionally must hold a valid teacher's certificate or have been admitted to the School of Education.

 Candidates for M.Ed. degrees may not repeat graduate courses.
 A student has a cumulative grade point deficiency when he or she has accumulated a graduate grade point average at UT Tyler of less than 3.0.
 Students having a cumulative grade point deficiency are placed on academic probation.